CrelioHealth For Diagnostics

 Apart from the above-mentioned benefits, Sample accession also helps with other workflows related to Outsourcing, Home collections, and calculating Pre-Analytical TAT.

 Sample accession makes sample tracking easier if a sample is being outsourced to another laboratory.
-With accession, tracking sample across locations or providers is possible with an acknowledgment status at every location.
-This highly improves process accuracy and reliability, and significantly reduces the chances of samples misplacements.
+With accession, tracking samples across locations or providers is possible with an acknowledgment status at every location.
+This highly improves process accuracy and reliability and significantly reduces the chances of sample misplacements.
 Learn how to manage outsourcing in LIMS.

 Collecting samples at a patient’s home visit and accessioning (acknowledging) at the processing lab adds another layer to the sample accession module.
 Once the patient books the home collection of the sample, the phlebotomist can use the LiveHealth (now CrelioHealth) App to check which samples to collect.
-It also allows the phlebotomist to collect the necessary samples capturing the collection date-time, then submits the samples for accessioning to pass the quality check and comply with internal SOPs.
+It also allows the phlebotomist to collect the necessary samples capture the collection date-time, and then submit the samples for accessioning to pass the quality check and comply with internal SOPs.

-Labs often spend more time to calculate this difference.
+Labs often spend more time calculating this difference.
 Sample accession brings better control and visibility to determine the pre-analytical TAT.
-It also contributes to take corrective actions accordingly.
+It also contributes to taking corrective actions accordingly.
 Knowing the time difference brings much better control and visibility

 With sample management, you store processed samples in your archives for evidential or audit purposes.
 Records of your sample location directly in the sample & lab management system using sample archiving help you keep track of processed samples.
 This allows you to comply with national and international regulations for accreditation.